confluentinc/schema-registry/docs/avro.rst

 Full Compatibility
 ^^^^^^^^^^^^^^^^^^

-``FULL`` compatibility means schemas are backward **and** forward compatible.
+``FULL`` compatibility means schemas are both backward **and** forward compatible.
-This is when the change to the schema is both forward compatible and backward compatible.
+Schemas evolve in a fully compatible way: old data can be read with the new schema, and new data can also be read with the old schema.
+For example, if there are three schemas for a subject that change in order `X-2`, `X-1`, and `X` then ``FULL`` compatibility ensures that consumers using the newest schema `X` can process data written by producers using schema `X` or `X-1`, but not necessarily `X-2`, and that data written by producers using the newer schema `X` can be processed by consumers using schema `X` or `X-1`, but not necessarily `X-2`.

 In some data formats, such as JSON, there are no full-compatible changes.
 Every modification is either only forward or only backward compatible.
 But in other data formats, like Avro, you can define fields with default values.
 In that case adding or removing a field with a default value is a fully compatible change.

-To support both previous use cases on the same data, we can evolve the schemas in a fully compatible way: old data can be read with the new schema, and new data can also be read with the old schema.

 If the compatibility is set to ``FULL_TRANSITIVE`` (not just ``FULL``), then it means that the new schema is forward and backward compatible with all previously registered schemas (not just the latest schema).
+For example, if there are three schemas for a subject that change in order `X-2`, `X-1`, and `X` then ``FULL_TRANSITIVE`` compatibility ensures that consumers using the newest schema `X` can process data written by producers using schema `X`, `X-1`, or `X-2`, and that data written by producers using the newer schema `X` can be processed by consumers using schema `X`, `X-1`, or `X-2`.

 .. _avro-none_compatibility: